Best Flowering Herb Plants for Your Garden - Part One

 Calendula is an annual flowering herb native to southwestern Asia and Europe.
 It's common name is pot marigold, which should not be confused with French marigold (Tagetes patula).
 It produces daisy-like flowers in shades from white to nearly russet, although the most common cultivars are bright orange.
 These blooms have a flat center bordered by a row of broad petals, often in a contrasting color.

 Unfortunately, calendula can attract more harmful pests than it repels, so some gardeners grow it at a distance from vegetables and other plants.
-In this capacity it may act as a "trap" crop that lures pests away from more valuable plantings.
+In this capacity it may act as a "trap" crop that draws pests away from more valuable plantings.

 Growing: